BostonBSD/financials/README.md

 Keep track of personal financial data such as gold/silver prices and stock prices.
 Can also calculate RSI and fetch historical data via Yahoo!

-This application depends upon the following packages:
+This application depends upon the following development packages to compile:

 gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 cmake

-Once these packages are installed, open a terminal to the project root directory and make a build directory:
+Once these development packages are installed, open a terminal to the project root directory and make a build directory:

 mkdir build